dhruvii-i/Electric-Vehicle-Market-Segmentation/README.md

 India is one of the world's largest markets for both two and three- wheeler vehicles, ranking among the global top 5 for cars and commercial vehicles.
 According to <a href="https://jmkresearch.com/wp-content/uploads/2022/07/ARC-EV-FY22.pdf">JMK research</a>
 , 455,733 EV units were sold in FY2022. </h5>
 <img src=Images/EV-sales-trend-in-india-JMK.png width=400 height=350 ></img>
+<h5> In 2023-24 Union Budget, Finance Minister Nirmala Sitharaman has announced a budget allocation of INR 35000 Crore for capital investments aimed at achieving energy transition and net-zero target by 2070.
+The government has already launched initiatives such as Faster Adoption of Manufacturing of Electric Vehicles Scheme - II (FAME-II).
+Budget allocated towardsFAME-II scheme is INR 51.72 billion and promote adoption of clean energy vehicles.</h5>

  <h5> India's Ministry of Road Transport and Highways also claimed that 1,334,385 EV's in India were on the road as of July 2022.
 These numbers are sure to increase, with governments and private sectors actively contributing to greater electricification on Indian Roads.
 The Indian Electric Vehicles market size was valued at USD 8674.45 million in 2022 and is projected to reach a value of USD 23514.54 million by 2031, registering a CAGR of 23.47% during the forecast period 2023-2031.
 </h5>

 ## Market Challenges

 ## Libraries Used